kc-canty/cloud-sec-portfolio/lab2-network-monitoing-mitre/event-notes.md

 What I noticed:
 - It generated continuous ICMP traffic.
-- I could see network-related logs in Event Viewer and Task Manager.
+- I couldn't see network-related logs in Event Viewer and Task Manager as the network traffic was local.
+- No external connection → no network boundary crossed → no log needed.
+- Windows does not treat local-loop ICMP as a network connection event
+- No Event ID 5156 created
 - This helped me understand how noisy network behavior looks.

 ---

-## Overall Thoughts (In My Own Words)
+## Overall Thoughts

 This lab helped me get comfortable reading logs and understanding what they mean.
 Even these small examples show how logs can tell a story about what’s happening on a machine.
 I’m starting to see how SOC analysts spot suspicious activity just from patterns in logs.